Abby Dowse Nearly Pops Open The Snaps On Tight Top While Flaunting Curves In Miniskirt

 Australian model Abby Dowse has a fabulous body and she knows how to show it off.
-On Friday, she shared a flirty selfie that featured her flaunting some of her best assets — her voluptuous chest, tiny waist and toned thighs — in a skintight top and a hip-hugging miniskirt.
+On Friday, she shared a flirty selfie which featured her flaunting some of her best assets — her voluptuous chest, tiny waist and toned thighs — in a skintight top and a hip-hugging miniskirt.

 Abby’s top was made out of a thin, white textured fabric.
-It had an amazingly low-cut neckline that showed off plenty of her cleavage.
-The number featured snaps up the front, and she wore the first two unsnapped.
-The shirt stretched across her bosom, stressing the snaps and making it appear as if the next ones might pop open at any moment.
+It had an amazingly low-cut neckline which revealed plenty of her cleavage.
+The number featured snaps up the front, and she wore the top two undone.
+The shirt stretched across her bosom, straining the snaps and making it appear as if the next ones might pop open at any moment.

 The miniskirt was taupe, and it was also made from a ribbed fabric.
-It had thin straps around her shoulders with a hemline that cut off at the top of her thighs.
-The number also had ruched side seams that were gathered with strings tied into loopy bows.
+It had a suspenders-like design, with thin straps over her shoulders, while the hemline came just to the top of her thighs.
+The number also had ruched side seams which were gathered with straps tied into loopy bows.

-Abby also sported a pair of cream-colored high heels with thin straps that wrapped around her ankles.
+Abby sported a pair of cream-colored high heels with thin straps that wrapped around her ankles.

 The popular influencer accessorized with layered gold necklaces.
 A cross pendant hung from one while a heart pendant hung from another.

-Abby was perched on the edge of a white sofa with several matching pillows behind her.
-The photo appeared to be a selfie that she took with her phone above her head.
+Abby was perched on the edge of a white sofa, with several matching pillows behind her.
+The photo appeared to be a selfie which she took with her phone above her head.
 She leaned on her hand while arching her back, showing only half of her face.
-The resulting snap gave her followers an incredible view of her bosom, as well as a peek down her shirt.
+The resulting snap gave her followers an incredible view of her bust, as well as a peek down her shirt.
 The pose also showcased her flat abs and toned thighs.
-The model’s bronze skin popped in the light surroundings.
+The model’s bronzed skin popped in the light surroundings.

-In the caption, Abby mentioned what she was wearing.
+In the caption, Abby referred to her outfit.

 Many of her admirers took to the comments section to dole out the compliments.